Lake Natoma Park

 Wind-and-Rain Bridge Concept

 Beyond improving habitat connectivity, the Lake Natoma Park vision also explores opportunities to enhance recreation, access, and community connection.
-One example is a wind-and-rain bridge that creates a new connection across Lake Natoma.
+One example is a wind-and-rain bridge inspired by Chinese architectural traditions, creating a new connection across Lake Natoma while honoring the area's Chinese heritage.

 to advocate for land-use planning, legislation, and regulations.